 Your state minimum wage law may have different methods for recovery of unpaid wages, and different remedies to be awarded to those who succeed in proving a violation.
 For further information, please contact your state agency that handles wage and hour/labor standards violations, listed on our site's state government agencies page.

-To file a complaint for unpaid wages under the FLSA, you may either go to the Wage and Hour Division, which may pursue a complaint on your behalf or file your own lawsuit in court (which may require you to hire an attorney).
+If you would like to file a complaint for unpaid wages, the WHD is the division of the DOL that would administer and enforce wage protection laws and may pursue the complaint on your behalf.
+You may also file your own lawsuit (which may require you to hire an attorney).

 Your state minimum wage law may have different deadlines for recovery of unpaid wages.
 For further information, select your state from the map below or from this list.